 - Similarly, edX is an online learning platform that hosts university courses.
 Their self-paced courses come from top schools like Harvard as well as big tech companies like Microsoft, similar to Udacity.
 They cover a variety of tech topics, including web development and web design.
 Learn more about edX in our review.

 How do Bloc and Udacity compare to Pathrise?

 Bloc and Udacity offer courses that teach people the skills they need to launch a career in tech.
 While both programs offer online and self-paced courses in web development and web design, Udacity covers a much wider range of courses, including data science, software engineering, digital marketing, data analytics, and more.

 Pathrise optimizes the job search through 1-on-1 mentoring and training.
 While Udacity and Bloc students usually start with no experience, fellows in our program should have some background in their chosen field so that they can fully benefit from our technical workshops.
 We have tracks in software engineering, product design, data science, digital marketing, sales, product management, strategy, and ops.
-Pathrise fellows can pay with a 9% income share agreement (ISA) so fellows don’t pay until they land a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require any upfront payments.

 Pathrise is a career accelerator that helps people land their dream job in tech.
 With our tips and guidance, fellows have seen their interview scores double and their application responses triple.
 If you would like to work with any of our mentors to land your dream job sooner, become a Pathrise fellow.